Disease Guide ·Cancer (Lymphoma) ·2026

 Waiting Period & Pre-Existing Issues

-Check your policy's cancer-specific waiting period — some are 30 days instead of 14.
-If your cat showed any symptoms (weight loss, vomiting) before enrollment, the insurer may argue the condition was pre-existing.
-Any related vet notes from before coverage started can be used to deny claims.
+Check cancer-specific waiting period - some are 30 days instead of 14.
+Symptoms (weight loss, vomiting) before enrollment may trigger pre-existing denial.
+Pre-coverage vet notes can be used to deny claims.

 Red flag · Deductible